AsclepiusInformatica/breaking-news/1-Malvertising/Breaking-News-1_Malvertising.md

 <em>[Draft of article]</em>

 <em><strong>Breaking News</strong> is a series of investigations into factors affecting online news sites, from performance to profits.
 This is the first of two articles on advertising technologies (ad-tech).</em>

+<em><strong>Breaking News</strong> is a series on the fractures (mostly self-inflicted) breaking the news business.
+My Reynolds Journalism Institute research showed how molasses-slow newspaper websites are.
+The main culprit isn't ads, as many asuume, but rather all the cruft that comes with ads.
+This first report is on the malignant effects of ad tech.</em>
 _____________________

 <div>